 - Refer to important texts for the three different sections in the paper.

-- On the basis of your strength and weaknesses, make a list of topics and address the weak areas.
+- Based on your strength and weaknesses, make a list of topics and address the weak areas.

 - Make good use of social media platforms such as Facebook, Telegram, and YouTube by joining online study groups.